How to Preserve Collagen: What Works and What’s a Waste

 Collagen Supplements

 Hydrolyzed collagen improves hydration and elasticity.
-It does not rebuild lost structure, but it can soften fine lines over time.
+It does not rebuild lost structure, but it can improve hydration and elasticity enough that fine lines look softer over time.

 Expect visible improvement in 8–12 weeks with consistency.